accoffin12/-streaming-05-smart-smoker/README.md

 ```

 ## 7b. main function
-This portion was designed to open a CSV and iterate through each of the rows based on the column infromation to the corresponding queue.
+This portion was designed to open a CSV and iterate through each of the rows based on the column information to the corresponding queue.
 There are a total of 4 columns in the CSV, however only 3 need queues of their own.

-When creating the read function, it is important to note that we utilize row numbers in correspondence with the information in each row.
+When creating the read function, we use row numbers to correspond with each row's information.

 ```
 for row in reader: